Interview: Olga Gouskova Talks about the Female Form

-Dostoevsky said “Beauty Will Save the World.”
+Dostoevsky said, "Beauty Will Save the World."
 Most people say that beauty is in the eyes of the beholder but everyone has his own concept and definition of beauty.
-My concept of Beauty are my paintings.
+My concept of Beauty is my paintings.
 This is just the way I see and experience it.
-There’s an unmistakable sense that something important is needing to be expressed and it is effortless to find one’s self responding emotively in return.
-Perhaps it is a sense that you are viewing something of my unique perspective, shaped by everything that has challenged me, or carried me, hurt me or given me joy…all that has lent itself to the creation of the works of quiet, haunting beauty that are so completely mine.
+There's an unmistakable sense that something important is needing to be expressed and it is effortless to find one's self responding emotively in return.
+Perhaps it is a sense that you are viewing something of my unique perspective, shaped by everything that has challenged me, carried me, hurt me or given me joy…all that has lent itself to the creation of the works of quiet, haunting beauty that are so completely mine.

 4. What is your creative process?
 What materials attract you?

 I use two different techniques.
-I draw the body with sepia pencil to make it look almost real – warm and soft, giving it a feeling of physical intensity and a subtleness of form, outline and volume.
-For the rest of each painting I use acrylic and all kinds of pens to draw lines and small decorative details.
-I don’t paint the volume, using instead flat washes of colour.
+I draw the body with a sepia pencil to make it look almost real – warm and soft, giving it a feeling of physical intensity and a subtleness of form, outline and volume.
+For the rest of each painting, I use acrylic and all kinds of pens to draw lines and small decorative details.
+I don't paint the volume, using instead flat washes of color.
 The lines and patterns make the composition dynamic and complete.
 I like this combination of drawn and painted, colour and monochrome in my artworks.

 5. How would you define your visual language?

 Visually and conceptually, I seek a careful balance between clarity and ambiguity in order to capture feelings which are universal yet undefined.
 With an emphasis on abstract aesthetics over narrative context, the female figures I create function almost as design elements themselves, evoking emotion without defining it – and encouraging the viewer to approach each painting within the framework of his or her unique experiences and memories.